 The magnetic penile lever sets the penis in place for inserting the catheter tube.

-The foam pads are used to keep soft contact against your skin and can be adjusted for different body types and even replaced if worn down after many uses.
+Use the foam pads to keep soft contact against your skin.
+You can adjust or replace them if they wear down after many uses.

 The Allen screws are used to tighten the adjustable wings, which keeps the board at the proper angle for inserting the catheter tube.